Welcome to Zengrui Han’s homepage

 About Me

-Starting in Fall 2025, I will be a Brin Postdoctoral Fellow in the Mathematics Department at the University of Maryland, College Park.
-I obtained my Ph.D. at Rutgers University in 2025 under Professor Lev Borisov.
+I’m a Brin Postdoctoral Fellow in the Mathematics Department at the University of Maryland, College Park, working with Amin Gholampour.
+I obtained my Ph.D. at Rutgers University in 2025 under Lev Borisov.
 Prior to that, I obtained my bachelor’s degree from University of Science and Technology of China in 2020.

 My main research interest is Algebraic Geometry, especially mirror symmetry and related areas.
 Here are some of the questions that I’m currently interested in: